Food Allergies: Common Questions about Public Policy, Advocacy and the Law

-How do I find out what laws and/or guidelines my state has in place in regards to food allergy issues?
+How do I find out what laws and/or guidelines my state has in place in regarding food allergy issues?

-On its web site, FARE lists the current status of the following laws and policies and their respective states: stock epinephrine in schools, stock epinephrine in public entities, stock epinephrine in higher education, restaurant awareness/safety, and the Centers for Disease Control’s school guidelines.
+FARE lists the current status of the following laws and policies and their respective states: stock epinephrine in schools, stock epinephrine in public entities, stock epinephrine in higher education, restaurant awareness/safety, and the Centers for Disease Control and Prevention's school guidelines.

 How can I help enact laws requiring restaurants to be trained in food allergy awareness?

 FARE works with individuals, policymakers and restaurant industry groups to advocate on behalf of families managing food allergies.
-New York City, St. Paul, MN and five states—Massachusetts.
-Michigan, Rhode Island, Maryland, and Virginia—have laws designed to make it safer for individuals with food allergies to dine out.
+Several states and cities have laws designed to make it safer for individuals with food allergies to dine out.
 The current laws, which range from posting an allergy poster for staff to requiring training, may serve as models for restaurant legislation in other states.
 For more information, click here.